 Discussion Draft v1

+1.Ne low in pops can drive evolution of rec modifers for higher rec – in order to make selection more efficient.

+2. maybe a connection to hybridization

+The house mouse is a powerful evolutionary models (global distribution, genetic tools, radiation

+Rapid male specific evolution in two subspecies --- house mouse are the most studied rodents --- so maybe detection wouldn’t be detected in other species.
+(Look at more subspecies / species) Potential to compare to classical strains

+<mouse connection>, these results add to (great) evolutionary model system, house mouse.
+Genome architecture – all acrocentric, robertsonian translocations

+Musc vs Dom (maybe also polymorphism in Dom – sampled from western europe)

+Connections to other rodents?
+Connection to mammals?

 To place our results in the broader context of recombination rate variation we examine three modifier models and two functional and cell physiology models (table X).
-While there are challenges to fitting models built under different assumptions, we feel it’s a useful exercise to highlight any unifying patterns for our specific traits across exsisting models.
-The three modifier models were built to explain variation in genome wide recombination rates between sexes (heterochiasmy), while the chromosome ocillatory movement (COM) model was built to describe positive interference.
+The three modifier models were built to explain variation in genome wide recombination rates between sexes (heterochiasmy), while the chromosome oscillatory movement (COM) model was built to describe positive interference.
 This spindle based selection model was developed to explain the results resented in this manuscript.
-In cases where the models can’t be extended to predicting results, we list a ‘NA’ for the prediction.

 Evolution of reversed heterochiasmy direction

+In our results and more generally in the literature, female biased heterochiasmy is the most common pattern, however male biased heterochiasmy is not especially rare (Brandvain and Coop 2012).

+Our results extend previous reports of male biased heterochiasmy (B. L. Dumont and Payseur 2011) to new subspecies of house mouse (molossinus) and emphasize the short evolutionary period.

+Our results expand/extend previous reports of evolved recombination rates in wild derived strains (Dumont, Forjt) by reporting i) framing (enriching) within a larger evo context (more strains) and ii) comparing sexes/ using sex-specific – both sexes.
+Additionally these results emphasize the rapid evolution possibly in multiple instances for the gwRR. (how is rapid evolution emphasized?)

+Whether these instances of evolution of genome-wide recombination rates are due to independent events or segregating genetic variation within house mouse subspecies requires further study.
+Regardless, the faster male evolution in genome-wide recombination rates suggests that even for species in female biased heterochiasmy species, selecting for higher male specific genome wide recombination rates may be the most effective way to increase the sex-averaged recombination rate for a genetic background.
+This insight could be important for animal breeding programs (Battagin et al. 2016).

 The direction of heterochiasmy under the two locus modifier model is dependent on female specific recombination modifier suppresses or increases recombination, if the modifier is linked to the driving locus, and the meiotic stage (reduction or equatorial division) when the driver acts (see Table 1 of Brandvain and Coop (2012)).

-Under the spindle based model, faster male evolution of the genome wide recombination rate, is primarily driven by a more efficient spindle assembly checkpoint (SAC) acting on chromosome structures at metaphase I alignment.
-The SAC prevents anueploidy by ensuring all bivalents are correctly attached to the microtubulue, (bi-orientated) spindle before starting the metaphase-to-anaphase transition ((Lane and Kauppi 2019), subramanian and Hochwagen , J. Dumont and Desai (2012)).
+Under the spindle based model, faster male evolution of the genome wide recombination rate, is primarily driven by a efficient spindle assembly checkpoint (SAC) acting on chromosome structures at metaphase I alignment.
+The SAC prevents aneuploidy by ensuring all bivalents are correctly attached to the microtubule, (bi-orientated) spindle before starting the metaphase-to-anaphase transition ((Lane and Kauppi 2019), subramanian and Hochwagen , J. Dumont and Desai (2012)).